Reading List

 -

-Atomic Habits by James Clear (A)
+Atomic Habits by James Clear (How much I recommend it: 9/10)

 -